 You will need to apply for student visa type D in your home country.
 This comes in two formats; open and 180 days, so make sure that you apply for the right one.
 Exact requirements may vary.
 You will certainly need to have been accepted onto a course at a Spanish university, have purchased health insurance, and have sufficient funds (a letter confirming parental support is deemed sufficient).
 You may need to prove you don’t have a criminal record and provide a medical certificate.
 You should allow three months’ advance for processing.

-You will be allowed to work if you have a work permit, so long as it does not adversely affect your studies.
+You will be allowed to work part-time (up to 20 hours per week) if you have a work permit, so long as it does not adversely affect your studies.

 Applicants coming from the EU pay the same tuition fees as local students.
 These are usually between 680-1,400 euros per Bachelor degree and year at public universities, and between €5,500-18,000 (~US$6,000-19,670) per year if you study at a private university.
 If you come from a non-EU country, your fees will be marginally higher.
 For exact information on your tuition fees, contact your chosen university or visit its website.